Goals for everyone in the course

 - Start making progress on you issue.

-- Sprint 1 (fall break until the day of the NDD fall final) is devoted to learning basic data science skills.
+- Sprint 1 (October until the day of the NDD fall final) is devoted to learning basic data science skills.
 You will implement or fix some algorithm, or demonstrate its capabilities and limitations.

 - Successfully merge your PR.
 This means that the TAs must approve the code you have written (see PR guidelines).
 This process requires time and multiple iterations!
 Be prepared to submit your first draft of the PR at least 3 weeks before the final for NDD.

 - Sprint 2 (spring semester until spring break) is devoted to applying basic data science knowledge.
 You can do one or both of the following:

 - Run your newly-developed methods on real data!

 - Sprint 3 (spring break until the day of the NDD spring final) is devoted to technical communication and knowledge transfer.

 - Manuscript submitted to arxiv detailing your contributions to the open-source scientific software ecosystem.